Install TinyCld

 - Ports 80 and 443 open to the internet, when running with

-SERVE_ON_DOMAINSset.
-80 is required for the Let’s Encrypt ACME challenge; you cannot skip it. - Port 7090 for plain-HTTP mode (local demos or behind an external reverse proxy).
-Remap to any host port you like in
+AUTOCERT_ENABLED: "true"+PRIMARY_DOMAINset.
+80 is required for the Let’s Encrypt ACME challenge; you cannot skip it. - Port 7090 for plain-HTTP mode (autocert off — local demos or behind an external reverse proxy).
+Remap the host side to any port you like in

 docker-compose.yml. - Ports 993 and 465 if you’re running the mail package.
 If